Reinforcement Learning of Self Enhancing Camera Image and Signal Processing: Related Work

-\paragraph{Camera ISP} There are numerous works related to camera image signal processing, where different types of articulated modelings are applied to different vision tasks.
+Deep learning approaches have progressively replaced the image and signal processing applied in conventional computational photography tasks.
+For instance, with low-level details and hierarchical structures of neural network implemented, one could achieve superior performance for image deblurring (e.g. \cite{abdelhamed2019ntire,xu2019learning,tian2020deep,valsesia2020deep}) and deblurring (e.g. \cite{kupyn2019deblurgan,suin2020spatially}) tasks.
+There are numerous works related to camera ISP as well, where different types of articulated modelings are applied to different vision tasks.
 Among all of them, some related works such as color demosaicing(e.g. \cite{khashabi2014joint}), image denoising(e.g. \cite{tian2020deep}), auto white balance correction(e.g. \cite{afifi2020deep}), removing lossy compression artifacts (e.g. \cite{galteri2017deep}), \emph{etc.}, have been separately discussed under deep learning settings.

-Within the scope of image denoising, there is a novel work, referred to as CycleISP\cite{zamir2020cycleisp}, which develops a generative model to generate synthesized realistic image data that is both forward and reversed.
+Within the scope of image denoising, CycleISP \cite{zamir2020cycleisp} develops a generative model to generate synthesized realistic image data that is both forward and reversed.
 Moreover, solving multi-task image enhancement is possible: \cite{schwartz2018deepisp} is an early work that focuses on jointly solving demosaicing and denoising problems by applying deep learning schemes from the source sampling of sensors.
-Later, a recent work \cite{ignatov2020replacing} presented a single deep learning model containing 5 parallel learning levels to replace the entire camera ISP pipeline, referred to as PyNET.
+A recent work \cite{ignatov2020replacing} presented a single deep learning model containing 5 parallel learning levels to replace the entire camera ISP pipeline, referred to as PyNET.
 The input RAW image from a cellphone is aligned with a DSLR camera output as the supervised training data and PyNET outputs a visually high-quality sRGB image.

-\paragraph{Latent Subspace Learning} One of our major contributions is to learn a latent encoding for maximizing the usage of self-similarity in natural images via probing subspaces.
-There are at least two different branches of workflows.
-One branch is focusing on a direct disentanglement of latent space clustering under variational.
-For example, in \cite{goyal2017nonparametric,bouchacourt2018multi,ding2019clustering}, the hierarchical structure of latent space is explored to obtain richer representations compared to a single prior.
-Another branch of works is a direct fusion of deep learning models and machine learning methods.
-They developed algorithms that perform clustering or learning a mixture model within the latent space encoding, including Hard K-means Clustering \cite{yang2017towards}, Soft K-means Clustering \cite{jabi2019deep}, Gaussian Mixture Model VAE\cite{dilokthanakul2016deep}, and direct subspace clustering VAE \cite{klys2018learning}.
-All of these exemplary models manage to learn from visual recognition and classification tasks, yet their performance in a more realistic image denoising task needs to be testified.
+To solve noise pattern generation issues, \cite{cao2021pseudo} focus on synthesizing noise pattern which is dependent of RAW image signals, and iteratively update the denoised image from an unpaired set of noisy and clean images to adapt and finetune the pre-trained denoiser. }